nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    UUID (Universally Unique Identifier)
       A 128-bit number used to uniquely identify some object or entity on the Internet.
 In this context, it identifies the specific ForensicVM instance that was deleted.

-   Video Recording Sound
-      Refers to the audio component of a video recording.
-In the context provided, the current VM does not support audio capture, though it is recognized as an important feature for some investigations.

    Virtual CD-ROM Drive
-      A simulated CD-ROM drive that can read ISO files as if they were physical discs.

-   Virtual CD-ROM drive
-      A software representation of a CD-ROM drive that allows the mounting and reading of ISO files as if they were physical discs.
+      A simulated or software representation of a CD-ROM drive that allows the mounting and reading of ISO files as if they were physical discs.

    Virtualization
       The creation and management of virtualized instances of certain resources, in this context, forensic images.